jgeorge37/OnTrack/Project 4 OnTrack/README.md

 # Project #4 - Game of Set Reloaded (OnTrack)
-The goal of this project is to recreate the card game Set as a visual-based application using Javascript, HTML, and CSS.
+The goal of this project is to recreate the card game Set as a visual-based application using JavaScript, HTML, and CSS.

 ## Table of Contents
 * [Technologies Used](#technologies-used)